stevodev/Ardis-icon-theme/README.md

-Ardis Icon Theme is project originaly created by Kotus Works <kotus.works@gmail.com>
+Ardis Icon Theme is a project originally created by Kotus Works <kotus.works@gmail.com>

-This project's goal is to create a truly open source icon theme, to support every DE, and to theme as much applications as possible.
+This project's goal is to create a truly open source icon theme, to support every DE, and to theme as many applications as possible.

-Ardis Icon Theme's inspiration is drawned from combination of styles from
+Ardis Icon Theme's inspiration is drawn from a combination of styles including

         - Numix utouchicon theme: https://github.com/numixproject/numix-icon-theme-utouch
         - Simple icon theme: http://kxmylo.deviantart.com/art/Simple-icon-theme-426040287